The festival gear we can't live without to help you plan and pack for your next camping festival!Read More

 For example, if your dog wants to go outside he/she sits by the door, if your dog wants a toy from a countertop he/she sits in front of it, etc.

-The default sit gives your dog an appropriate way to ask for things from you (as opposed to inappropriate methods such as jumping, barking, nipping, etc.) This is particularly important in a camper or RV because in a tight space those inappropriate communication styles will quickly become a nuisance.
+The default sit gives your dog an appropriate way to ask for things from you (as opposed to inappropriate methods such as jumping, barking, nipping, etc.) This is particularly important for camping with dogs in a camper or RV because in a tight space those inappropriate communication styles will quickly become a nuisance.

 To train a default sit begin asking your dog to sit before he/she receives anything they value.
 Things a dog values include: food, treats, toys, a seat next to you on the couch, an open door to go outside, an open door to go inside, putting a leash on for a walk, etc. Before you get started you may find it helpful to make a list of the things your dog values that he/she should sit before receiving.
 Or just keep this rule of thumb in mind: if it’s something your dog wants he/she has to sit before receiving it.